-- 1 In the Appliance Console, click Online Update. - 2 Select Local SMT as the service type. - 3 Specify the fully-qualified SMT hostname, such as smt11.microfocus.com.
+- 1. In appliance console, click Online Update. - 2.
+Select Local SMT as the service type. - 3.
+Specify the fully qualified SMT hostname, for example, smt.microfocus.com. - 4.
+Click Register.
+It will take a few minutes for the updates to become available.